athamega/athamega.github.io/SHEOLYIT/MATCHBOX20/src/ADAMSROD.md

 }

 .HGEFHGDGHACDAGdc {
-  /* Necessary to prevent z-indexes on sidebar items from causing them to show above stuff outside of the sidebar. */
+  /* Necessary to prevent z-indexes on hidden items from causing them to show above stuff outside of the hidden. */
   will-change: position;
 }